erikwjacobson/IT440FinalProject/README.md

 - ~~Every Order needs to have at least one OrderDetail record.~~
 - ~~Ticket: the combination of ShowingID and CategoryID needs to be unique.~~
 - Only one movie can be displayed at a time in an auditorium.
-- It is not allowed sell more tickets than there are seats available for a showing.
+- ~~It is not allowed sell more tickets than there are seats available for a showing~~.
 - If a customer has ordered a ticket it is not allowed to change any information for that showing.
 - ~~A movie needs to be released before it can be shown to the customers.~~
 - ~~A Customer needs to be older than 13 to order a ticket.~~